aislingbrock/rss-sketch-library/README.md

 `<enclosure url="https://github.com/aislingbrock/rss-sketch-library/blob/master/sketch-library.sketch?raw=true" type="application/octet-stream" sparkle:version="3"/>`

-The URL for the library /must/ be the raw url that contains `?raw=true`
+The URL for the library should be the raw url that contains `?raw=true`

 Note: I had initially tried the version number as 0.2 and an update wasn't pushed so I'm not sure how it deals with decimals.
 We will need to test this further.